AranBSmith/rhex_common/README.md

-# hexapod_common
+# rhex_common

-This repo contains all the common data/code for our hexapods.
+This repo contains all the common data/code for our rhex.

-## Authors

-- Author/Maintainer: Konstantinos Chatzilygeroudis
-- Other contributors: Dorian Goepp, Jean-Baptiste Mouret, Antoine Cully

-## Packages

-Go to the packages' folders for more detailed READMEs.

-### hexapod_controller
+### rhex_controller

-Here we keep the gait controllers (generators) that make our hexapods alive.
+Here we keep the gait controllers (generators) that make our rhex alive.

-### hexapod_models

-Here we keep the simulation and/or ROS models for our hexapods.

-The models are generated from xacro files in [hexapod_ros]/[hexapod_description]

 ## LICENSE